Charlie Girl

-Charlie Girl is a musical comedy which premiered in London’s West End at the Adelphi Theatre on December 15, 1965; it became one of the more successful theatre shows of the day running for 2,202 performances.
+Charlie Girl is a musical comedy which premiered at the Golder's Green Hippodrome on 25 November 1965 then transferred to London's West End at the Adelphi Theatre on December 15, 1965; it became one of the more successful theatre shows of the day running for 2,202 performances.
 It closed on 27 March 1971.

 Productions

 Original production

 The original stars were Joe Brown (Joe Studholme), Christine Holmes (Charlie Hadwell), Anna Neagle (Lady Hadwell), Derek Nimmo (Nicholas Wainwright), Hy Hazell (Kay Connor), Jean Lloyd Grant Mostyn and Stuart Damon (Jack Connor).
 When Joe Brown left the show in 1968, he was replaced by Gerry Marsden (of Gerry & The Pacemakers).